The Riverside Vision

 The initial concept designs were made available for public consultation between 23 November 2020 and 31 March 2021.
 We received 515 responses directly from the public.
 Key stakeholders, local groups, organisations and businesses were invited to feedback separately.
 A robust methodology applied to ensure that all responses were fairly considered.
 The analysis was undertaken by the Performance, Consultation and Insight Unit from Stratford-on-Avon District Council.
 Full details of how this was carried out along with the responses are included in the consultation analysis report.

-There will also be improved wayfinding and welcome at the site and new signage encouraging vehicles on the gyratory to park at the Leisure Centre.
+There be improved wayfinding and welcome at the site and new signage encouraging vehicles on the gyratory to park at the Leisure Centre.
 The plans also demonstrate how habitats can be restored to increase biodiversity.
+We’ll continue working with environmental specialists for further planned arboricultural and biodiversity surveys to take place as soon as weather and seasons allow.
+We will feedback on the results of these when they are available.
+Keep watching the website for more updates.

 Ian Jelley, Director of Living Landscapes at Warwickshire Wildlife Trust said: “The new concept design places greater emphasis on the important natural habitats found on the site.
 It describes that the species-rich flood meadow and ponds on the site will be restored, helping to create a wetland mosaic that improves the overall diversity of the site for wildlife.
 Consideration has gone into identifying existing paths that have been used by people over the years, and how improving those can be done in a way that allows people to get closer to nature in a sympathetic way.
 This site has not been managed for wildlife for a number of years and as a result, the overall diversity of species is in decline.
 The new vision sets out how habitats could be restored as part of a wider plan for the site and the key to its success will be establishing effective management into the future.
 That management should prioritize the wildlife interest and ensure that public access is maintained in a sympathetic way.”